-KQ No. of Studies (k), No. of Participants or Observations (n) Study Designs Summary of Findings by Outcome Consistency/ Precision Reporting Bias Quality Body of Evidence Limitations Strength of Evidence Applicability conducted partly in primary care 3 k=17 n=14,196 1 prospective cohort (4,473) 16 observational studies of test accuracy (9,723) Likelihood of being bullied: Lower for children offered screening at 37 months than those not screened (25.7% vs. 47.1%, p=0.033; adjusted OR 0.39 [95%CI, 0.16 to 0.92]) d False-positive rates (1-PPV): Studies with a lower prevalence (<10%) of vision abnormalities had higher rates (usually >75%) than studies with higher prevalence (usually <35%) Bullying: NA (consistency unknown) for single study/ imprecise False + rates: Reasonably consistent (across studies of similar prevalence)/ reasonably precise Not detected 17 fair Risk of selection bias and confounding in the cohort study that reported bullying Did not assess psychological effects or other harms of the false positives Moderate for false positive rates Children being screened for amblyopia or its risk factors 4a Patching vs. no patching: Visual acuity of amblyopic eye: on average, small (less than 1 line on Snellen chart) improvement after 5 to 12 weeks; more children experienced improvement of $\geq$ 2 lines (45% vs. 21%, p=0.003) in the one study reporting it Consistent/ precise Not detected 1 good 1 fair Compliance with treatment was low in the fair-quality study; the fair-quality study was focused on compliance and underpowered to find a small difference between groups in visual acuity. improved Children ≥3 years of age with amblyopic risk factors pretreated with glasses 4a k=1, n=177, RCT Patching + glasses vs. glasses alone vs. no treatment: Visual acuity: on average, improvement of about 1 line on Snellen chart at end of trial (1 year) for patching + glasses vs. no treatment (0.11 logMAR, 95% Cl 0.05 to 0.17) and < 1 line for glasses alone; magnitude of improvement was greater for NA (single study)/ precise Not detected Good Children younger than 3 years of age not eligible; mean age 4 (range 3 to 5) improved Children ≥3 years of age with amblyopic risk factors (unilateral vision impairment)
+KQ No. of Studies (k), No. of Participants or Observations (n) Study Designs Outcome Consistency/ Precision Bias Quality Body of Evidence Limitations Strength of Evidence Applicability 3 Likelihood of being bullied: Lower for patched children offered screening at age 37 months than for those not screened (25.7% vs. 47.1%; p=0.033; adjusted OR, 0.39 [95% CI, 0.16 to 0.92]) ^d False-positive rates (1-PPV): Studies with a lower prevalence (<10%) of vision abnormalities had higher rates (usually >75%) than studies with higher prevalence (usually <35%) Not detected Risk of selection bias and confounding in the cohort study that reported bullying Did not assess psychological effects or other harms of false- positive results Low for bullying Moderate for false- positive rates Insufficient for other harms Children being screened for amblyopia or its risk factors 4a k=2 n=240 RCTs Patching vs. no patching: Visual acuity of amblyopic eye: On average, small (<1 line on Snellen chart) improvement after 5 to 12 weeks; more children experienced improvement of ≥2 lines (45% vs. 21%; p=0.003) in the one study reporting it Consistent/ precise Not detected 1 fair Compliance with treatment was low in the fair-quality study; the fair- quality study focused on compliance and was underpowered to find a small difference between groups in visual acuity Moderate for improved visual acuity Children age 3 years or older with amblyopic risk factors pretreated with glasses 4a k=1 n=177 RCT Patching + glasses vs. glasses alone vs. no treatment: Visual acuity : On average, improvement of about 1 line on Snellen chart at end of trial (1 year) for patching + glasses vs. no treatment (0.11 logMAR [95% CI, 0.05 to 0.17]) and <1 line for glasses alone; magnitude of improvement was greater for children with worse baseline acuity NA (single study)/precise Not detected Good Children younger than age 3 years not eligible; mean age, 4 years (range, 3 to 5 years) Moderate for improved visual acuity ^e Children age 3 years or older with amblyopic risk factors (unilateral vision impairment)

-ĸQ No. of Studies (k), No. of Participants or Observations (n) Study Designs Summary of Findings by Outcome Consistency/ Precision Reporting Bias Quality Body of Evidence Limitations Strength of Evidence Applicability those with worse baseline acuity 4a k=0 Atropine vs. control for any eligible outcome NA NA NA NA Insufficient NA 4b k=0 Long-term amblyopia, improve school performance, functioning, and/or quality of life NA NA NA NA Insufficient NA 5 k=3, n=417 RCTs reported each outcome)/ Not detected 2 good 1 fair Overall sparse evidence on harms of treatment; no included studies examined atropine; assessment did not compare glasses and patching with the no-treatment group for the psychological harms identified (child difficulty coping, upset, parental worry, etc.) Low Children receiving treatment for amblyopia or its risk factors with eyeglasses or patching a Amblyopia A: 1.5% vs. 2.7% (RR, 0.55; 95% CI, 0.29 to 1.04); amblyopia B: 0.6% vs. 1.8% (RR, 0.35; 95% CI, 0.15 to 0.86)
+KQ No. of Studies (k), No. of Participants or Observations (n) Study Designs Summary of Findings by Outcome Consistency/ Precision Reporting Bias Quality Strength of Evidence Applicability 4a k=0 Atropine vs. control for any eligible outcome NA NA NA NA Insufficient NA 4b k=0 Long-term amblyopia and improved school performance, functioning, and/or quality of life NA NA NA NA Insufficient NA 5 Not detected 2 good 1 fair Overall sparse evidence on harms of treatment; no included studies examined atropine; assessment did not compare glasses and patching with the no- treatment group for the psychological harms identified (child difficulty coping, upset, parental worry) Low Children receiving treatment for amblyopia or its risk factors with eyeglasses or patching

+^a Amblyopia A: 1.5% vs. 2.7% (RR, 0.55 [95% CI, 0.29 to 1.04]); amblyopia B: 0.6% vs. 1.8% (RR, 0.35 [95% CI, 0.15 to 0.86]).

-b Amblyopia A: adjusted OR, 0.63 (95% CI, 0.32 to 1.23); amblyopia B: adjusted OR, 0.72 (95% CI, 0.32 to 1.60); amblyopia C: adjusted OR, 0.65 (95% CI, 0.38 to 1.10).
+^b Amblyopia A: adjusted OR, 0.63 (95% CI, 0.32 to 1.23); amblyopia B: adjusted OR, 0.72 (95% CI, 0.32 to 1.60); amblyopia C: adjusted OR, 0.65 (95% CI, 0.38 to 1.10).
 All ORs adjusted for sex, highest level of maternal education, birth weight, family history of strabismus/amblyopia, and duration of breastfeeding.

-c Some study participants contributed multiple observations (e.g., if they were evaluated with multiple tests)
+^c Some study participants contributed multiple observations (e.g., if they were evaluated with multiple tests).

-d The effects were seen in children that were patched but not those prescribed only glasses.
+^d The effects were seen in children who were patched but not those prescribed only glasses.